Protecting Your Domain from Cybersquatting

 Name Jacking

 Cyber criminals can use the name of someone famous to create a website.
-For example, they could register adele.com or jenniferaniston.com.
+For example, they could register the domain adele.com or jenniferaniston.com.
 These domains can attract fans who are likely to trust whatever appears on their idol's website.

 What Is the Difference Between Cybersquatting and Typosquatting?